speedyfriend433/MachOHeaderDumper/README.md

     *   Under "App Thinning", select "None".
     *   **Crucially**, uncheck "Include manifest for over-the-air installation" and **ensure code signing is set to "Sign to Run Locally" or manually configured for no signing**.
 (The exact steps depend on Xcode version and project setup.
 The goal is an unsigned IPA).
     *   Export the IPA file.
-    *   Transfer the IPA to your device and install with TrollStore.
+    *   Transfer the IPA to your device and install with any IPA Installer.

 ## Contributing